dreamcatcher45/Ticket-manager/README.md

 3. Any data shared by the application is done so through third-party apps on your phone.
 The developer is not responsible for any data shared in this manner.
 4. The application may contain bugs.
 5. All standard terms and conditions apply.

+## Feedback and Bug report📧
+We kindly request that you utilize the feedback and bug report feature located within the settings page or report any issues to our designated GitHub repository.
+Thank you for your cooperation.